 We are committed to ensuring newly appointed governors are up to speed and effective in their roles as quickly as possible.
 We provide a number of services to support you from the start:

-Six months’ free membership of The Key for School Governors for you and your fellow governors.
+12 months’ free membership of The Key for School Governors.
 The Key is the trusted online information service that provides practical guidance and resources to help you to perform your role effectively.
-This offer is open to governors at primary and secondary schools who have not used The Key in the last two years.